HermineVanCoppenolle/herminevancoppenolle.github.io/content/location.md

 ---
 title: "Location"
-date: 2024-05-08
+date: 2025-06-13
 hidemeta: true
-description: "Professor Dr von Igelfeld's mailing and office addresses at the Institute of Romance Philology."
+description: "Hermine Van Coppenolle's office addresses at the Ghent Institute for International and European Studies."

----

----

-#### Mailing address

-Hermine Van Coppenolle
-Ghent Institute for European and International Studies
-Ghent University
-Ghent, Belgium

 ---